-The IRS, like many, has had their operations impacted by COVID-19.
+The IRS, like many, has had their operations affected by COVID-19.
 Recently, the IRS released the following information in relation to their operations:

-In the event that you finalize an exam, issue, or a claim for refund, the case will be closed from the agent’s group but it will not be sent to Centralized Case Processing for official posting due to operations being closed.
-We estimate CCP to start posting and processing these cases sometime in July.
+Keep in mind that if you finalize an exam, issue, or a claim for refund, the case will be closed but it will not be sent to Centralized Case Processing for official posting due to operations being closed.
+We estimate CCP to start posting and processing these cases mid-to end of July.

 Have an IRS matter or IRS exam issue?